 Going local for Easter

-As we limit our time outside our homes due to coronavirus, traditional Easter gatherings won’t be happening this year.
-But in normal years there are a wide variety of local customs – and they’re not all egg-based.
+As the country recovers from the coronavirus pandemic, some traditional Easter gatherings won’t be happening this year.
+But in other years there are a wide variety of local customs – and they’re not all egg-based.

-We’re all familiar with the custom of exchanging Easter eggs.
-But beyond the familiar sweet treats there’s a fascinating variety of curious local traditions.
+Many of us are familiar with the custom of exchanging Easter eggs.
+But beyond the familiar sweet treats, there’s a fascinating variety of curious local traditions.
 Depending on where you are in the country, you might normally be marking the legacy of a generous pair of conjoined twins, taking part in the rough and tumble of an inter-village battle, or even baptising a doll in a magical well.

 Egg jarping involves using hard-boiled eggs a bit like conkers, smashing them together to see whose is the toughest!
 The trick is to crack the shell of your opponent’s egg without breaking your own.
 Rules were apparently drawn up by the World Egg Jarping Association.
 These say that each egg must be held firmly in the hands of the contenders, with one player holding theirs with the pointed end upwards.

 The other player must bring down the pointed end of their egg to try to crack the other’s shell.
 If your egg cracks, you’ve lost.
 But if neither egg’s shell is cracked, the players change places and the jarping continues until only one intact egg remains, held by the victor.